Cop27 guest list explained as Sunak U-turns on attending

 The PM’s environment secretary, Therese Coffey, then made matters worse by attempting to justify the call by saying it was “standard practice” and downplaying Cop27 as “just a gathering of people in Egypt”.

 Alok Sharma MP, who was UK president of Cop26, will also attend despite losing his Cabinet post in Mr Sunak’s first reshuffle.
-It is also possible that Ms Coffey, foreign secretary James Cleverly and/or business secretary Grant Shapps will be there.
+It is also expected that Ms Coffey, foreign secretary James Cleverly and/or business secretary Grant Shapps will be there, as will Scottish first minister Nicola Sturgeon.

 More controversially, at least from Mr Sunak’s point-of-view: Boris Johnson will also be putting in an appearance.

-Mr Sharma appeared before a number of parliamentary committees on Mr Sunak’s first day in office and said the government should “explain and demonstrate” how pivoting back towards fossil fuel exploitation is consistent with the fight against climate change.
+Mr Sharma has cut a frustrated figure since spearheading Cop26 and appeared before a number of parliamentary committees on Mr Sunak’s first day in office and said the government should “explain and demonstrate” how pivoting back towards fossil fuel exploitation is consistent with the fight against climate change.

+Egyptian diplomat Mohamed Nasr has implored Britain to play a significant role at Cop27.

-Egypt’s ambassador also said that he hopes King Charles III will rethink skipping the summit, a decision held over from Liz Truss’s brief tenure as PM as part of a bid to keep the new monarch at one remove from “political” concerns.
+Egypt’s ambassador also said he hoped King Charles III would rethink skipping the summit, a decision held over from Liz Truss’s brief tenure as PM as part of a bid to keep the new monarch at one remove from “political” concerns, although he has since reaffirmed his absence, politely declining the ambassador’s “open” invitation.

-The invitation is “still there, it’s an open invitation”, Mr Nasr said.
-“He has been a very strong advocate for climate action.

-He has been a role model for... putting not only his political weight behind the climate change discussion, but also that he has been influencing and giving the right image for how royalty can push for the climate agenda.

 “We’ve received a large number of confirmations from around the world, I think the last count was about 90 heads of state but the numbers keep coming in,” he said.